huynguy-db/arcion-docs/content/docs/sources/source-setup/Postgresql.md

   {{< columns >}}
   ##### `true`
-  If you add a parent partition table in the filter file, Replicant automatically replicates data of child partition tables and redirects data of child partition tables to the parent table in the destination.
+  If you add a parent partition table in the [filter file](#set-up-filter-configuration-optional), Replicant automatically replicates data of child partition tables and redirects data of child partition tables to the parent table in the destination.
 Therefore, the target database contains a single parent table.

   Replciant redirects any DML you use on child table to the parent table on target.

   <--->

   ##### `false`
   Replicant treats each partition as an independent table in the destination.
+Therefore, to repliate parent and child partition tables, you must include them in the [filter file](#set-up-filter-configuration-optional).
   {{< /columns >}}